jasmcaus/tau/README.md

 ## Testing Macros
-Muon provides two variants of Assertion Macros - `CHECK`s and `ASSERT`s.
+Tau provides two variants of Assertion Macros - `CHECK`s and `ASSERT`s.
 These resemble function calls.
-When these assertions fail, Muon prints the source code location (file + line number) along with a failure message.
+When these assertions fail, Tau prints the source code location (file + line number) along with a failure message.

 `ASSERT`s generate *fatal* failures - the test suite will cease its execution and move on to the next test suite to run.